-Anything That Happens is a forthcoming poetry collection published by Press 53 in March 2021.
-This is my first full-length book.
+Anything That Happens is my debut poetry collection published by Press 53.

 At the age of twenty, Cheryl Wilder got behind the wheel when she was too drunk to drive.
 She emerged from the car physically whole.
 Her passenger, a close friend, woke up from a coma four months later with a life-changing brain injury.
 Anything That Happens follows her journey from a young adult consumed by shame and self-hatred to a woman she can live with… and even respect.
 Along the way, Wilder marries, has a son, divorces, and cares for her dying mother.
 Anything That Happens examines what it takes to reconcile a past marked by a grave mistake, a present as caregiver to many, and a future that stretches into one long second chance.